KarazhanSucks/subsyncerr/README.md

 | ``WINDOW_SIZE`` | No | Maximum window of time for ``subsync`` to spend synchronizing subtitles, lower this if you think subtitles take too long to finish (wouldn't recommend for most people). | ``1800 (seconds)`` |

 ## What Motivated Me To Do This
-It all started when I got into using Plex along with the *arrs, but more specifically, Bazarr.
-It was not unusual for me to sit down to watch something, only for the subtitles to be completely out-of-sync.
+It all started when I started using Plex along with the *arrs, but more specifically, Bazarr.
+It was not an unusual occurrence for me to sit down to watch something, only for the subtitles to be completely out-of-sync.
+With other people using my server, I quickly recognized the significance to this issue.
 If you're anything like me, you'd rather have no subtitles than subtitles that are so out-of-sync they need to be manually disabled.

-With other people using my server, I recognized the significance to this issue.
 The feeling of unreliability when pressing play, anxiously hoping the subtitle would be in sync, fueled my frustration, forcing me to set out for a solution.

 My first quest started by dabbling with Bazarr and its built-in sync feature (``ffsubsync``).
-At first I felt hope in thinking I had found the solution.
-However, as someone with English as their second-language, it quickly revealed that the results for non-English subtitles were quite futile.
+At first I felt hope, as it seemed to work quite well on the few subtitles I tested, thinking I had found the solution.
+However, as someone with English as their second-language, it quickly revealed that even though English subtitles seemed to achieve better results, the same couldn't be said for non-English subtitles.

-This expanded my search to Reddit, GitHub

-Which left me with many out-of-sync subtitles, I set out to After dabbling with Bazarr, its built-in synchronization feature which revealed itself to be lackluster.

-My main goal was to come up with a solution for out-of-sync non-English subtitles.
+This expanded my search to all corners of Reddit, GitHub and Google.
+On Reddit, I found a concept by a user called [``pasm99``](https://www.reddit.com/r/bazarr/comments/106sbub/comment/juszb2v/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button), which was a post execution script that added the downloaded subtitle to a list, which was then checked ever so often by a cronjob, and if a subtitle was found, it would be processed by ``subsync``.
+On GitHub I found a project by ``drikqlis`` called [SubSyncStarter](https://github.com/drikqlis/SubSyncStarter).
+This project included the interesting approach of blacklisting the subtitle in case the sync failed.
+However, one of the biggest downsides to both of these, and what eventually led me to start this project, is they let through too many false positive syncs.

+### Subaligner
+Due to this negative experience I had with ``subsync``, I first continued seeking other subtitle synchronizers, where a few of those tested were: ``alass``, ``autosubsync`` and ``subaligner``.
+During my testing I discovered that ``subaligner`` seemed to quite reliably detect when it didn't produce a good sync result.
+For that reason, this project started out and was at first called "``subaligner-bazarr``", where ``subaligner`` synced the English subtitles to the audio, and ``subsync`` was used to sync the non-English subtitles to the synced English subtitle.
+Sadly, after approximately 1 month of use I noticed a subtle pattern, stemming from ``subaligner``, where small segments of otherwise synced subtiles would be completely out-of-sync.
+This is in no way intended to talk down on ``subaligner``, in fact I'm still keeping an eye on it's development for potential improvements.
+Anyhow, due to this, I went back to ``subsync``, attempting to understand its quirks.

+### Subsync
+As it turned out, ``subsync`` had a lot of potential.
+What this project does differently from everything else I've witnessed is that through lots of extensive testing, I have figured out what the different outputted errors from ``subsync`` mean, and how to use them to apply the most appropriate action accordingly.
+Through trial and error I also figured out ``subsync's`` perfect threshold for the minimum number of points required, based on the length of the media file being processed, which basically means that ``subsync`` needs to reach above a set score to count as a successful sync.
+In my testing with ``subsync`` one of three things can happen, here are the results along with their triggers:
+1. Successful sync.
+    * Subtitle reaches above the ``min-points-no``, and no error is given.
+2. Add to blacklist and new subtitle requested.
+    * Subtitle gets a lower score than required, which returns an error.
+3. Subtitle added to ``failed.txt``, requiring manual intervention.
+    * Subtitle acquires a very low score of 0, which is caused by an unsyncable media file, meaning it will never return successful.
+    * Recognition model for requested language is not available for ``subsync``.
+    * Subtitle has failed 3 or more times with the error "couldn't synchronize!" in logs.
+    * Subsync exceeds its ``WINDOW_SIZE`` multiplied by 2.5, anything above this threshold showed no success in my testing.
+    * Unknown error, fail-safe for not yet encountered errors.

+### Project Name
-The project was at first called subaligner-bazarr, which later turned into subsync-bazarr, until I had the excellent idea to name it subsyncarr.
-Before proceeding I had to make really make sure it was available, and I was taken by surprise that a project by that name had already been taken.
-For this very reason I decided to name the project ``subsyncerr`` instead.
-I thought the ultimate way of things was not needing to worry about subtitles, just letting Plex auto-select your preferred language, and them being in sync.
+Like I mentioned earlier, this project was at first called subaligner-bazarr, which after its eventual switch turned into subsync-bazarr.
+Writing this README-file, preparing to release it to the world, I had the excellent idea to name it ``subsyncarr``.
+Before proceeding I felt I had to make really make sure it was available, and to my surprise a project by that name had was already available.
+Out of respect for their project, I decided to name this project ``subsyncerr`` instead.

+### Closing Thoughts
+What I envisioned to be the ultimate way of viewing subtitles in Plex was a lot like a streaming service, to not have to worry about them, just letting Plex auto-select your preferred language, and for them to be synchronized.
+With this project I can proudly say that I believe I have finally arrived at the best current solution to this problem, and now all I want is for the rest of the you in the community to get a piece of this pie.
+Thank you for taking interest in reading my journey to a worry free viewing experience, enjoy!

 ## Usage
+``Subsyncerr`` aims to be as self-reliant as possible, while also avoiding overusing your Bazarr providers quotas with unnecessary downloads.
+It's merely a companion to Bazarr, so subtitles are all still controlled through Bazarr.
+The only thing you need to worry about is this projects clever approach to avoid blacklisting potentialistic subtitles to a list called ``failed.txt``.

+### What To Do With Subtitles In ``failed.txt``
+Whenever a subtitle gets added to failed.txt it is because the error outputted by subsync characterized through an observable pattern, couldn't process the media file properly.
+Either get another media file or sync manually.

+The only supported audio track languages are Chinese, Dutch, English, French, German, Italian, Russian and Spanish.
+Media files in any other language will most likely result in the subtitles being added to failed.txt.

 Whenever a subtitle gets added to ``failed.txt``, what I do is double-check to see if the subtitles are correct.
 In case the English subtitle is in sync and not requiring a manual sync, the non-English subtitles can simply be redownloaded in Bazarr, which will make them sync to the English subtitle.

 Other subtitle synchronizers tested only gave reliable results on English subtitles, and were impossible to interpret when synchroni